12. Traumatic reticulitis (a cow that won't eat)

 This is the seventh time within a short period that I reach the same diagnosis at this farm: the cow has reticulitis.
 The farmer is annoyed: “I guess you think I feed my cows nails!”
 I treated the previous patients with a bar magnet and antibiotics for three days to prevent peritonitis.
 With poor results: five of the seven have been taken over by the mutual cattle insurance and slaughtered.
 And number six is not eating properly either and is not producing enough milk.
 Something has to change.

 I propose to take this cow to the university clinic in Utrecht.
 The clinic has X-ray equipment that is so powerful that the rays can pass through a cow’s stomach.
 Metal objects are then clearly visible, making it possible to come to an accurate diagnosis.
 Or not, if I am mistaken.
 The farmer agrees with the plan.
-He wants to take along the sixth cow with reticulitis that he still has.
+He wants to take along the sixth cow with reticulitis that has been treated and that he still has.

 The X-ray of the last, yet to be treated cow shows a vague object resembling a long, thin piece of wire.
 It has perforated the rumen.
 But certainty is lacking: the object is too thin and the image too vague.
 The conclusion of the examination therefore reads: ‘Peritonitis; possibly as a result of a perforation by a long object from the reticulum.’
 Because of the peritonitis, an operation is too risky.
 This cow is still in a reasonable condition and is taken over by the insurance to be slaughtered by the domestic butcher in Brabant.
 And so my earlier diagnoses remain questionable, as they were not convincingly confirmed.